-Speaking of cleaning, the iRobot Roomba S9 has a great suction power of up to 40x stronger.
-It's good enough to pick up pet hair regardless of soft, hard or carpeted flooring.
-For the latter, the robot vacuum scores high in a test when comes to the carpet cleaning.
+The iRobot Roomba S9 has great suction power; up to 40x stronger.
+It's good enough to pick up pet hair whether off soft, hard or carpeted flooring.
+For the latter, the robot vacuum scores high in a test when comes to carpet cleaning.
 What's more, it can successfully collect up to 30% more pet hair than most like-minded robot vacuums.

 Apart from pet hair, the test shows exceptional results at picking up different debris like rice, flour and oats.
 Other notable highlights include a PerfectEdge technology capable of detecting dirty edges and corners that needs to be vacuumed.